otifsolutions/laravel-airtime/README.md

 $vtTransactionObj = ValueTopupTransaction::create([
         'category_id' => 2, // foreign key for category to indicate which type of transaction is created here like Airtime, Pin etc
         'country_id' => 9, // country id, like 9 for Pakistan, 13 for Panama
-        'operator_id' => 16,     // the operator id, under which operator the transaction is being made 'product_id' => 1031, // id of particular product/package ranged to 1100+, like 1 for product name this '8ta South Africa 5.40 USD'
+        'operator_id' => 16,     // operator id, under which operator the transaction is being made 'product_id' => 1031, // id of particular product/package ranging more than 100, like 1 for product '8ta South Africa 5.40 USD'
         'reference' => '166064462062fb6d0c4ab37', // user generated truly unique string of 50 characters, Correlation ID which you send in actual topup api method
-        'topup' => 100,     // the amount to send
-        'amount' => 200,    // the amount defore tax deduction
-        'number' => '00923229988770',   // number to which we are sending transaciton 'sender_currency' => 'PKR', // the currency type of sender user 'receiver_currency' => 'PKR',   // the receiver currency, destination currency ]);
+        'topup' => 100,     // it is by default in Customer Wallet Currency 'amount' => 200,    // amount in sending currency 'number' => '00923229988770',   // number to which we are sending transaction, destination phone number 'sender_currency' => 'PKR', // currency type of sender user 'receiver_currency' => 'PKR',   // receiving currency, destination currency ]);

     // you can generate reference by uniqid(time())